As a consumer comparing internet service providers, it isn’t always easy to distinguish what are facts and what is just marketing.

 77 ↓ | Windstream | 269.03 MBPS | 56.15 MBPS | 132.38 MBPS | 29,476 |

-Bandwidth is defined as the amount of data that can be transferred in a given time across a network.
+Bandwidth is the amount of data that can transfer in a given time across a network.

-The average bandwidth usage for a household in the US is 60GB/month while the fastest household has 1TB/month.
-The difference in these numbers show how much someone might be spending on a monthly basis to stay connected to the internet.
+The average bandwidth usage for a household in the US is 60GB/month, while the fastest family has 1TB/month.
+The difference in these numbers shows how much someone might spend every month to stay connected to the internet.

-Average speeds vs fastest speeds: When comparing average speed versus fasted speed, we must take into account bandwidth usage for both households and what it means for their bills.
+Average speeds vs. fastest speeds: When comparing average rate versus fasted speed, we must consider bandwidth usage for both households and what it means for their bills.

-The internet speed is very important for both personal and professional needs.
-A slow internet provider can make you feel like you are in the old days, when internet was slower than dial-up connections.
-But with some research, you can find the best providers near your location.
+Internet speed is essential for both personal and professional needs.
+A slow internet provider can make you feel like you are in the old days when the internet was slower than dial-up connections.
+But with some research, you can find the best providers nearby.

 There are many factors to consider when looking for a fast internet provider.
-We should search for providers that have a wide coverage area and offer a good customer service.
-We also need to consider their pricing options and packages available so we can choose according to our needs or budget.
+We should search for providers with a wide coverage area and good customer service.
+We also need to consider their pricing options and the packages available so we can choose according to our needs or budget.

-There are many ways to find the fastest internet providers in your area, but this article will focus on three of them: comparing different providers by looking at their package deals, browsing through local websites, and running speed tests on different providers' websites.
+There are many ways to find the fastest internet providers in your area.
+Still, this will focus on three of them:

 Internet Type | Fastest Advertised Download Speed | Fastest Advertised Upload Speed |